-This 31 August 2017 video is called Amazon study discovers 381 new species in two-year period.
+This 31 August 2017 video is about an Amazon study discovering 381 new species in a two-year period.

 381 new species discovered in the Amazon